 What would happen if we, the media, started to reframe our headlines, which, admittedly, are sometimes all people read, away from neutral statements into direct ones?
 Namely, people are dying as a direct result of budget cuts.
 People are dying because the Progressive Conservative government took away their access to care.

 But how do we get readers to make their way down to the bottom of the article?
 When we slowly trace these deaths back to a government who systematically restricted access to care to the most vulnerable.
 When inner-city residents, often without access to reliable transport (due to a failing transit system) lost the Misericordia ER, they lost direct access to the most basic medical care.
 When rural Manitobans saw the closure of hospitals, they needed reliable air transport, which also had its budget slashed.

-How do we persuade a reader to get to the fifth paragraph of a CBC article where they outline the results of the report that said 30 people died, because they had to rely on air ambulances that couldn’t come fast enough?
+How do we persuade a reader to get to the fifth paragraph of a CBC article where they outline the results of the report that said 30 incidents occured and seven people died, because they had to rely on air ambulances that couldn’t come fast enough?

 How would the political debate change if the media could say in the first paragraph, in the first sentence that the flu epidemic wouldn’t be nearly as bad if we had a healthcare system that had the resources to prepare for emergencies?
 How would the public view of nurses change if coverage of the Manitoba Nurses Union emphasized what has become an almost physically unsafe work environment?
 Staff shortages and emergency room closures have only concentrated the needs of the sick and the overworked few nurses we have.

 Nurses are the backbone of the healthcare system, and Pallister’s cuts are stretching them to their limit, but their quality of care is reduced, because the system is reduced.